 They had four children: Dennis, Gerald, Colleen and Robert who began their schooling in Sandy but completed at American Fork High.

-Henry was not a member of the Ladder Day Saints church but Marielle was active in many Church organizations in Sandy and in Highland.
+Henry was not a member of the Church of Jesus Christ of Latter-day Saints but Marielle was active in many Church organizations in Sandy and in Highland.
 She worked at the Utah State Training School as a Behavior Modification Technician then secretary to the chief psychologist, retiring in 1985 after more than 24 years.
 She was also a member of the DUP and many clubs, traveling with them often.
 Henry died January 4, 1981, of a heart attack.
 In 2009 Marielle moved to the Charleston Living Center in Cedar Hills where she loved living and everyone treated her with kindness and respect.
 She died September 17, 2014, at 94, more than 33 long years after Henry passed.

 Source: HIGHLAND HISTORY: A compilation by Charles T Greenland II for the Highland Historical Society

 - Electricity Comes to Highland

 - The People